riccardobevilacqua/next-desk/README.md

 ## Objective

+You work in a company with offices in Amsterdam, Budapest, and Madrid.
 This *demo* app helps you choosing the next office to work from.

 Select the current office from the following list: